Watch videoimg[email protected]

 Get information about Visa, Permits, Rules, Prices and Guides Details and Accommodation to plan ahead for Upper Mustang for Free.
 To access the help desk, click below.

-Foreign travelers are required to obtain permits to enter the restricted area of Lo Manthang Mustang.
-Be sure to apply for a Restricted Area Permit (RAP) and the Annapurna Conservation Area Permit (ACAP) well in advance when you arrive in Nepal.
+Foreign travelers are required to obtain permits to enter the restricted area of Upper Mustang.
+Be sure to apply for the Restricted Area Permit ( RAP) and the Annapurna Conservation Area Permit ( ACAP) well in advance when you arrive in Nepal.
 You should be well aware that there are strict boundaries located towards the Tibetan plateau under the People’s Republic of China.